-You will choose one of two topics and write a 2 to 3 page essay.
+You will choose one of two topics and write a 3 page essay.
 The goal of this essay is to apply a theory that we have discussed to your personal life experiences and reflect on the theory's utility in better understanding your own development.
-The essay will be due on September 30.
+The essay will be due on February 18.